hafenschiffer/initialKaliSetup/README.md

 # initialKaliSetup

-I created this scrupt to base setup my Kali after a fresh install
+I created this script to base setup my Kali after a fresh install